 This is an opportunity for the student to acquire skills for analysis of human motions and posture conforming to the laws, mechanics, and principles of anatomy.
 Fall.

 Prerequisite: BIO 1410 or BIO 2489.
-Three semester hours

 KINESIOLOGY 3304.
 EXERCISE PHYSIOLOGY.

 Physiological basis of exercise and physical conditioning.
 Measurement of metabolic efficiency during exercise, neuromuscular efficiency and body composition.
 Spring.